 #2 Set snore detection to Once instead of Always or vice-versa

 If you don’t see any snore data, try changing your snore detection setting to Always or Once.
-Remember that if you choose Always, you need to plug your phone into its charger.
+Remember that if you choose Always, you must plug your phone into its charger.

 #3 Try sleeping alone

-If you normally sleep with someone else (or your animal companion,) head towards your guest bedroom or sofa and try a night’s sleep there.
+If you usually sleep with someone else (or your animal companion,) head towards your guest bedroom or sofa and try a night’s sleep there.
 See if you get any snoring information.